1800s.

 1998

 In 1998 the yard delivered its first longliner, MS Hauge Senior, to local shipping company Hauge & Hauge.
 By this time Larsnes Mek.
 Verksted had established a high level of expertise in this segment.
 Many of its clients were involved in longline fishing.
+The following year the sister ship MS Skarhaug was delivered to Skarhaug AS.
+Longliners had become the shipyard’s successful niche in the market.
+The yard delivered several longliners over the next few years.

 2002

 The longline fisheries entered a period of decline with poor catches and low prices.
 Larsnes Mek.
-Verksted therefore had to restructure and seek new customer groups.
-The shipyard won a contract with local firm Sanco AS to build MS Sanco Chaser, a seismic support vessel.
+Verksted, therefore, had to restructure and seek new customer groups.
+The shipyard signed a contract with local firm Sanco AS to build MS Sanco Chaser, a seismic support vessel.
+The yard was also awarded contracts for the combined trawler/seiner MS Leinebjørn and the pelagic trawler MV Pacelli for Mullglen Ltd in Ireland.

 2005